-Oklahoma Judge approves 5k signature petition for investigation into DHS
+Oklahoma judge approves 5k signature petition for investigation into DHS

 “I haven't had my children for three years.
 I haven't been found unfit by DHS," said Chico.
 "My children are in a guardianship.
 That's a default guardianship, and it's been very difficult to undo."

-An Oklahoma Judge approved the petition for five thousand signatures in order to get an investigation into the Department of Human Services.
+An Oklahoma judge approved the petition for five thousand signatures to get an investigation into the Department of Human Services.

-Rosario said in order to make change, she decided to work for the department and see what was happening for herself.
+Rosario said she wanted to make a change, so she decided to work for the department and see what was happening for herself.

 “I just didn't want to be a mom who would say my children were failed by DHS," said Chico.
 "I wanted to know, by experience, by training, by policy, that yes, in fact, my children were failed.”

-She said the community has been upset by the way the department has handled certain issues.
+She said the community has been upset by how the department handled certain issues.

 "What's happening a lot is reports of child sexual abuse, physical abuse," she said.
 "Those may be reported to DHS, but they're not being reported to law enforcement."